 Functional Skills are qualifications that have been developed by the UK Government as part of an initiative to improve England’s literacy, numeracy and ICT skills.

-Functional skills qualifications have been reviewed and updated and are due to be used from September 2019.
-For more information about the changes click here.
+Functional skills qualifications were reviewed and updated, and were last updated in November 2019.
+For more information click here.